KyaniteMods/DeeperAndDarker/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**:
-Add any other context about the problem here: crash reports & logs, the version of the mod and platform you are playing on, and any other details.
+Add any other context about the problem here: crash reports, logs, and any other details.